Are you wondering what a sitemap is and how to create a sitemap in WordPress?

 Better yet, AIOSEO will also automatically notify search engines whenever you publish, update, or delete content on your site.

 Now, let’s show you how to create a sitemap in WordPress the easy way.
-The sitemap is enabled by default, so you, basically, only need to install AIOSEO and it’s set!
+You can either watch the video or continue reading the text.
+The sitemap is enabled by default, so you only need to install AIOSEO, and it’s set!

 Customizing Your Sitemap